chunchet/datasciencecoursera/getting_and_cleaning_data/project/CodeBook.md

 ### 2. Extract only the measurement on the mean and standard deviation
        for each measurement.
-Feature labels are read from file: features.txt
+Feature labels are read from file: features.txt.
-Search for matches in the labels containing **mean** and **std**, index are
-    Extracts only the measurements on the mean and standard deviation for each measurement.
+Search for matches in the labels containing **mean** and **std**, the dataset is updated with only mean and standard deviation variables.

-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+### 3. Uses descriptive activity names to name the activities in the
+       data set
+Activity labels are read from file: activity_labels.txt to name the labels with activity names:
+* WALKING
+* WALKING_UPSTAIRS
+* WALKING_DOWNSTAIRS
+* SITTING
+* STANDING
+* LAYING

+### 4. Appropriately labels the data set with descriptive variable names.
+The dataset is combined with labels and subjects in the format:
+> label, labelName, subject, feature variables (measurements).
+The Dataset columns are named appropriately using feature labels from step 2.

-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+### 5. From the data set in step 4, creates a second, independent tidy
+       data set with the average of each variable for each activity and each subject.
+The dataset is melted with ```label```, ```labelName``` and ```subject``` against the feature variables.
+Tidy dataset is created by casting the melted data to obtain the average of each variable for each activity and each subject.
+The final data frame is saved as ```tidy_data.txt```.